dasMulli/dotnet-win32-service/README.md

 the need for a wrapper assembly or the full (desktop) .NET Framework.
 It is built using P/Invoke calls into native windows assemblies.

-Usage szenarios include:
+Usage scenarios include:
 * Running on Windows Nano Server (no full framework but can run windows services)
 * Shipping a modern service application using the latest .NET core version to systems where you cannot upgrade to new versions of .NET, but you want to use new framework features.
-* Build truly protable applications that can for example run as service on windows and as daemon on linux, just using runtime checks / switchs
+* Build truly portable applications that can for example run as service on windows and as daemon on linux, just using runtime checks / switches

 ## How to use the example application
 Prerequisites:
 * .NET Core SDK Preview 2 / 2.1 (`project.json` support)
 * Windows machine
-* **Elevated command propmt**: Run cmd as administrator.
+* **Elevated command prompt**: Run cmd as administrator.
 ```cmd
 > cd samples\TestService
 > dotnet restore